matt-antone/Scorer/memory-bank/progress.md

 - The test runner is configured to use SQLite for local testing.
 - Database reset integration is complete and verified
 - Full app flow integration test is complete and passing
+- WebSocket server is implemented and ready for testing
 - Ready to proceed with next integration step
+- Database integration is in planning phase

 ## Known Issues